 There are many ways to change an existing water system or design a new one to drop your Legionella risk.
 You can start by ensuring all connection points are made of high-quality materials.
 Seal off any obsolete or unnecessary openings.

 You may also want to install lids, screens, or other types of barriers to avoid outside contamination.
 Remember, when upgrading your plumbing, only buy parts from approved manufacturers.

 Beyond streamlining your plumbing, another approach is installing air gap break tanks.

-An air gap break tank system is a GRP tank that’s often positioned in a basement or ground-level room.
-Rather than holding a large, static water supply, it’s fed by a booster set to maintain limited water storage.
+An air gap break tank system is a GRP tank often positioned in a basement or ground-level room.
+Rather than holding an ample, static water supply, it’s fed by a booster set to maintain limited water storage.
 An air gap remains between the serviced building and the main water supply.

 Replacing Water Storage Tanks